 We are a non-denominational evangelical Christian faith community committed to providing a place of refuge where ministry to individuals, couples, families and small groups can take place in a retreat setting of natural beauty, apart from the distractions of the secular world.

 Robbie and Jim Edgren are the permanent volunteer staff at The Refuge, hosting various groups of guests coming for retreats. reunions and special events.
-Jim, Director of Ministry and President, is a retired Army Chaplain, with 32 years of service, while Robbie, trained as a Christian Educator, brings her many years of teaching experience to this ministry.
+Jim, the Executive Director, is a retired Army Chaplain, with 32 years of service, while Robbie, trained as a Christian Educator, brings her many years of teaching experience to this ministry.
 She also serves as hostess, housekeeper and gardener.
 Together they have been welcoming folks from all walks of life to The Refuge since 2006 when the first retreat for Pastors and wives was held on site.
-They are assisted by part-time workers, Alan and Krysten Reimann.
-Alan is Associate Director for maintenance, building and grounds, while Krysten helps Robbie with housekeeping chores.
+They are assisted by part-time workers, Alan Reimann and Ryan Smith.
+Alan is the Associate Director for maintenance, building and grounds, while Ryan serves as the Associate Director for development and planning.

 These are the people who, through their contributions, be it financial or other, have made The Refuge the success it is today.
 With a project of this magnitude, there are always challenges that require special skills and experience to get accomplished.
 We are extremely lucky to have such a wonderful and faithful group of people to get this accomplished.
 Each has their own particular skill from financial knowledge to carpentry skills to keep it going.